Hemorrhoids: Painless Rectal Bleeding

 We Do Not Know for Sure What Percentage of the Population Gets Hemorrhoids

 In america the number who present for medical care of hemorrhoids tend to be about 4%.
 In Great Britain, where they have Socialized Medicine, about 30% of patients present for treatment of this condition.
 We know in the usa that the sale of over-the-counter products for them goes into the billions of dollars.

 How Hemorrhoids Are RemovedHow Hemorrhoids Are Removed.
-Calmovil Hemorrhoid Relief Package contains homeopathic drops, calming topical cream, and all-natural supplement, formulated to help target the source of piles.
-Calmovil's ingredients have been used for hundreds of years to support good circulation, help reducing swelling and support healthy hemorrhoidal veins.
-Improving blood flow, decreasing swelling and supporting healthy veins has been shown to relieve the symptoms associated with hemorrhoids.
+Calmovil Hemorrhoid Relief Package consists of natural supplement, soothing topical cream, and homeopathic drops, formulated to help target the source of hemorrhoids.
+Calmovil's ingredients have been used safely for hundreds of years to support good circulation, help reducing swelling and support healthy hemorrhoidal veins.
+Improving blood flow, lowering inflammation and supporting healthy veins has been proven to eliminate the symptoms related to piles.

 People who have occupations that require prolonged sitting, for example like truck drivers, get hemorrhoids, as do people who do a lot of heavy lifting.
 Fighter pilots get hemorrhoids from gravity as well as fighting towards G-forces.
 Pregnant girls get hemorrhoids, as mentioned, from pelvic congestion, but later from moving the baby out during the latter part of labor.
 Probably the most common cause is straining at bowel movement secondary to chronic constipation.